observablehq/inputs/README.md

 <img src="./img/search.png" alt="A Search input over a tabular dataset of athletes" width="640">

 The Search input allows freeform full-text search of a tabular dataset using a simple (but extensible) query parser.
-It is often used inconjunction with a [Table](#Table).
+It is often used in conjunction with a [Table](#Table).

 …